aedm/esp32-s3-rust-axum-example/README.md

 Besides Axum, Warp also works.
 It uses somewhat less memory, so you can maybe throw a few more requests at it.

 At the time of writing this, Rocket and Actix-web don't work since they require Tokio's `rt-multi-thread` feature which doesn't compile on EPS32 yet.

+Honestly, just use MQTT or something.
+It's a microcontroller, not a server.

 ## Acknowledgements